CrowsVeldt/FreeCodeCamp-Pomodoro-Timer/README.md

 # Overview

 A pomodoro timer inspired by [FreeCodeCamp](https://www.freecodecamp.com).
 I'm going to write it initially as a simple web app, but I intend to port it as a browser extension afterwards.
-I'm going to write it using best practices (testing, clean code, accessibility, etc) to the best of my ability.
+I'm going to try to write it in a functional, and modular, style and with TDD.

 My original intention was to use this project as an opportunity to learn how to write and use unit tests with Jest, but after falling down the tooling hole for a while I've built up a more complete/complex tooling chain also including Webpack and Babel.
 This diversion did take some time away from actual programming, but I feel it was worth it to familiarize myself with more of the tools and processes used in professional web developement.